true-north-engineering/helm-file-utils/GOGUIDELINES.md

 ### 2.3.
 Declaring Empty Slices

-- When declaring a slice, is **RECOMMENDED** to declare a nil slice instead of an empty slice.
+- When declaring a slice, is recommended to declare a nil slice instead of an empty slice.

 ```go
 // Prefer this